 We do offer the PEG test which tests for allergy to some components of the Pfizer and Moderna vaccine.

 We would like to share with you the measures we are taking to protect our patients and our staff from the effects of COVID-19.

 - Patient temperatures are being checked at the door before patients are admitted into the office.

 - Allergy shots are being administered by appointment only.
-We are open Monday through Friday 7:30- 4:30.
+We are open Monday through Friday from 7:30- 4:30.
 Please call to schedule.